 PATRICIA R. ZIMMERMANN is professor of screen studies at Ithaca College, co-director of the Finger Lakes Environmental Film Festival (www.ithaca.edu/fleff), and author of many books on documentary.

-NOTE 1.
-Okwui Enwezor, “Coalition Building: Black Audio Film Collective and Transnational Post-Colonialism,” in The Ghosts of Songs: The Film Art of the Black Audio Film Collective, 1982-1998, edited by Kodwo Eshun and Anjalika Sagar of the Otolith Group (Liverpool: Liverpool University Press, 2007), 122.
+NOTES 1.
+Okwui Enwezor, “Coalition Building: Black Audio Film Collective and Transnational Post-Colonialism,” in The Ghosts of Songs: The Film Art of the Black Audio Film Collective, 1982–1998, edited by Kodwo Eshun and Anjalika Sagar of the Otolith Group (Liverpool: Liverpool University Press, 2007), 122.
 2. Henry Jenkins, Sam Ford, and Joshua Green, Spreadable Culture: Creating Value and Meaning in a Networked World (New York: New York University Press, 2013).